 If you can’t trust, you can’t be trusted.

 Ben Folds said this in a song about a romantic relationship, yet the same is true for any relationship.
 If one party is unwilling or unable to put forth some trust and to take a leap, the other will sense that and feel uncomfortable.
 In an interesting catch-22, people who are suspicious of others tend to come across as untrustworthy.
-Defensiveness and suspicion don’t create the type of positive atmosphere conducive to the creation of solid, comfortable, steady relationships.
+Defensiveness and suspicion don’t create the type of positive corporate culture that has an atmosphere conducive to the creation of solid, comfortable, steady relationships.

 In simple terms, a dog that distrusts people is more likely to bite, so it’s wiser to keep a distance.
 Similarly, if leaders are unwilling or unable to trust their employees, then their employees are likely to keep a distance.
 If your employees expect inconsistent behavior and sense that you expect them to fail, then your relationship will not develop healthily.